alco-company/mortimer-bellis/WORKLOG.md

 - fix form flow - new -> edit -> show - on all models issue with url and reload of #index - 2: new
 - fix form flow - new -> edit -> show - on all models issue with url and reload of #index - 3: edit
 - optimize t/m form
+- fix bug in formatting date, user fields on t/m

 ### 20/1/2025